mdrejon/wp-database-crud/readme.txt

 ## Usage
 - Once activated, the plugin automatically starts recording the view count for each post.
-- To view the WP Database CRUD, navigate to the admin post list screen.
+- To view the post view count, navigate to the admin post list screen.
 You will see a custom column labeled "View Count" displaying the view count for each post.
 You can click on the column header to sort posts by view count.

 ## Shortcode
 - [wtdpvc_post_view_count id=76]: With the post ID specified, you can display the post count on the frontend.